GSCompleter: A Distillation-Free Plugin for Metric-Aware 3D Gaussian Splatting Completion in Seconds: Method

-\textbf{(2) Anchor-Guided Gaussian Initialization:} To complete unobserved regions, we synthesize a high-fidelity reference image $\tilde{\mathbf{I}}_t$ via the PE-Field generator and ``lift'' it into a target Gaussian set $\mathcal{G}_{\text{tgt}}$.
-Crucially, to ensure reliable metric depth estimation, we introduce a \textit{Stereo-Anchor Selection} strategy.
-This mechanism identifies optimal context views to establish a robust geometric baseline, leading to accurate depth estimation.
+\textbf{(2) Anchor-Guided Gaussian Initialization:} To complete unobserved regions, we synthesize a high-fidelity reference image $\tilde{\mathbf{I}}_t$ via the PE-Field generator and \textit{lift} it into a target Gaussian set $\mathcal{G}_{\text{tgt}}$.
+Crucially, to facilitate reliable metric depth estimation, we introduce a \textit{Stereo-Anchor View Selection} mechanism, which selects optimal context views to establish a robust geometric baseline for subsequent accurate registration.

 \textbf{(3) Ray-Constrained Gaussian Registration:} While the initialization step establishes a metric foundation, minor geometric drifts are inevitable.
 We address this via a coarse-to-fine registration strategy: we first employ RANSAC to secure a robust global alignment, followed by a novel \textit{1-DoF Ray-Space Optimization}.
-This step constrains primitives to slide strictly along their camera rays, thereby effectively preventing texture drift.
+This step constrains primitives to slide strictly along their camera rays, effectively preventing texture drift.

 \textbf{(4) Multi-View Gaussian Integration \& Refinement:} Finally, we identify valid completion primitives $\mathcal{G}_{\text{tgt}}'$ by filtering $\mathcal{G}_{\text{tgt}}$ via a hole mask $\mathbf{M}_{\text{hole}}$ and merge them into the global context $\mathcal{G}_{\text{ctx}}$.
 To prevent catastrophic forgetting during Gaussian integration, we perform an \textit{Opacity-Only Multi-View Refinement}.
 This process seamlessly fuses the new primitives into the scene while guaranteeing the rendering fidelity of the original views.